Fall Priority Deadline: August 21, 2017

 - The date on which the student anticipates being able to resume his/her scholarship.

-Provide the letter or medical documentation to Campus Health Service to the attention of:
+Provide your licensed health care professional's letter to Campus Health Service to the attention of:

 Dr. Harry McDermott